wagnerpedroso/wagnerpedroso/README.md

-### Full-Stack developer formed by Senai - SC.
+### Here, a brief description of my professional skills and previous experiences.
+But I emphasize that this brief introduction does not encompass my entire story, challenges and experiences acquired.

+But I'm sure that with a conversation, we can get to know each other better!

-Hello, my name is Wagner Pedroso, I work in the Information Technology area, focused on Systems Analysis and Development, with experience in project management, systems implementation and maintenance, specialized technical support, server and network administration.
+Career in development in the area of Information Technology, focused on Systems Analysis and Development.

-I worked on some applications with high traffic and daily visits.
-I have solid knowledge in functional programming, DevOps, Java, HTML/CSS/JavaScript, Angular, SQL and Spring.
-I'm interested in application scalability, infrastructure, development best practices.
+I worked on applications with high traffic and daily visits.
+I worked in large companies such as the Sênior Sistemas software factory, Grupo NDTV - Record TV, Força Aérea Brasileira, Grupo Fontes and others.

+I have solid knowledge in systems and server programming, application scalability, communications via API, agile methodologies, Java, Angular, HTML/CSS/JavaScript, databases, Spring Boot, APIs and DevOps.

+I am looking for an innovative and dynamic team, where I can contribute my knowledge and experience to the development of cutting-edge solutions.
+I value an environment that promotes continuous learning, professional growth and best development practices.
+If you're looking for someone passionate about overcoming obstacles and creating positive impact through technology, I'd love to be part of your team.

-I am developing my knowledge and skills, aiming at technical and constant improvement in new technologies and tools.
+I am constantly developing my skills and knowledge, aiming for technical improvement in new technologies and frameworks.

-I'm currently studying Nodejs, React, React-Native and Javascript more in depth.
+I'm currently studying Python, Nodejs, React and Javascript in more depth.

+I like learning new things, I have a good level of concentration.
+I am very curious, disciplined, patient and resilient to face challenges.
-I like to learn new things.
+I like working on problem solving.

+So, let's talk about how I can contribute to your company?

 <a href="https://wagnerpedroso.github.io/index.html" target="_blank"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white">personal website link</a>